discreetlogcontracts/dlcspecs/oracle-uri-proposal.md

 Oracles must announce their intention to attest to the outcome of an event ahead of time.
 This is done by signing a message which includes the event id.
 Additionally it usually involves committing to some auxiliary cryptographic data (e.g. nonces) which allows the clients to _anticipate_ the final signature for any message.
-The announcement signature is made by suffixing the event id with `!` and appending the cryptographic data.
+The announcement signature is made by suffixing the event id with `#` and appending the cryptographic data.
+In addition, other metadata may be added here such as the time the oracle expects to be able to attest to the event.

 _how to encode the data is left for a future revision_